 Australia is a party to the CMS.
 Migratory species threatened with extinction are listed in CMS Appendix I. Migratory species that need or would significantly benefit from international cooperation are listed in CMS Appendix II.

 The Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) provides that all species listed in CMS appendixes are to be listed as migratory species under the Act and therefore considered matters of national environmental significance.
 It is an offence under section 254 of the EPBC Act to kill, injure, take, trade, keep or move a member of a listed migratory or marine species in a Commonwealth area unless the action is covered by a permit issued by the Minister for the Environment and Energy or is otherwise exempt.
-Listed species are shown in .
+Listed species are shown in

+Table 12.

 Table 12 Shark species covered by the Convention on the Conservation of Migratory Species of Wild Animals